Protocol Background

 Six Base Types

-Three entities (things that exist) and three actions (things that happen).
-Subtypes use dot notation: substance.product, observe.review, transfer.subscription.
+Three entities and three actions.
+Subtypes use dot notation.

 actor